Follow-On Assignment

 https://plato.stanford.edu/entries/chinese-room/

-1. Explain Searle's position as you understand it.
+1. Based on the video and the Stanford article, explain Searle's position as you understand it.
 Lay out all his claims and examples in his own words.
 In particular, explain the "Chinese Room" and how it's supposed to debunk computer consciousness.

-2. Examine Searle's writings and see if you can find any argument in support of Searle's claim that computers cannot have a conscious experience.
-Such an argument would consist of explaining how conscious experiences are made, explaining what kinds of machinery or processes are necessary for this process and why this machinery or process is necessary, and finally giving a solid reason why computers can never, ever reproduce or accomplish this machinery or process.
+3. Examine the Stanford article and see if you can find any evidence-based, non-hypothetical argument in support of Searle's claim that computers cannot have a conscious experience.
+Such an argument would consist of explaining how conscious experiences are made by actual brains, explaining what kinds of physical machinery or physical processes are necessary for such production, why this machinery or process is necessary, and finally giving a solid reason why computers can never, ever reproduce or accomplish this particular machinery or process.
+(If there is no such argument, make a note of that fact.)

-3. Examine Searle's writings and see if you can find any reply to the basic argument for computer consciousness.
+4. Examine the Stanford article and see if you can find any reply to the basic argument for computer consciousness.
 (If you have been ignoring the basic argument for computer consciousness, you haven't really been doing the assignment.)
 The basic argument for computer consciousness is, of course, available at ot_computerconscious.htm.

-4. If Searle does have any argument in support of his claim that computers cannot have a conscious experience, explain that argument in your own words
+5. If Searle does have an evidence-based argument in support of his claim that computers cannot have a conscious experience, explain that argument in your own words

-7. If Searle does not have any argument in support of his claim that computers cannot have a conscious experience, write a paragraph explaining this and pointing out that Searle has completely failed to prove that computers cannot ever be conscious.
+8. If Searle does not have any evidence-based argument in support of his claim that computers cannot have a conscious experience, write a paragraph explaining this and pointing out that Searle has completely failed to prove that computers cannot ever be conscious.

 Basically, if Searle is wrong, write a paper explaining what he says, and explaining in detail why it is wrong.
 If Searle is right, write a paper explaining the basic argument for computer consciousness, and explaining how he shows a particular logical flaw in the premises or logic of this argument.